 For the Pâte à Choux:

-5 tablespoons unsalted butter, cut into 10 pieces
+- 6 tablespoons (5 tablespoons) unsalted butter, cut into ½-inch cubes

 For the Chocolate Glaze:

 - 4 ounces (56.7 g) dark chocolate, finely chopped